Terry Burnham's Memorial marker in Forest Lawn Cemetery on San Antonio Dr., Long Beach California, USA.

 "I know you worked hard on [this project] so congratulations." -Don Murphy (Executive Producer, "Transformers" films, after Terry's headstone was placed in Forest Lawn.)

-"I knew Terry very well when we worked together during those years!
-Loved her!" -Morgan Brittany (formerly Suzanne Cupito)
+"I knew Terry very well when we worked together during those years.
+Loved her, and always had her back!
+Thank you for all you did for her." -Morgan Brittany (formerly Suzanne Cupito)